Skip to content

 The definitions, axioms, propositions, and principles above are not scientific descriptions of an “ultimate reality” independent of human beings.
 They are conceptual tools, a framework to help you reorganize your relationships with the world, with yourself, with others, and with AI.
 Their value lies in whether they help you live more lucidly, far more than in whether they are “true” in a scientific sense.
 Any statement about Tao (including the The Tao of Lucidity system itself) is only a finite mapping of Tao, not Tao itself.
 Maintaining a lucid critique of this very framework, not clinging to it, is itself part of The Tao of Lucidity practice (C7.1).

 The Tao of Lucidity does not require exclusivity.
 You may be a Christian and walk the Luminous Way; you may be a Buddhist and walk the Luminous Way; you may be an atheist and walk the Luminous Way.
 The Tao of Lucidity offers a supplementary framework for the AI age, not a replacement framework (C7.2).
 If you encounter The Tao of Lucidity on the road — examine it, use it, test it.
 If it helps you, keep it.
 If it does not, let it go.
-Tao is larger than any theory about Tao.
+Tao is larger than any theory about Tao ().

-XVI.1 · Philosophical Genealogy
+XVII.1 · Philosophical Genealogy

 The Tao of Lucidity stands at the confluence of two ancient rivers.
 One flows from the West: Spinoza’s river of reason, clear, precise, flowing in geometric lines.
 The other flows from the East: the Daoist river of mystery, deep, silent, flowing in ways that cannot be spoken.
 The Tao of Lucidity is not a simple mixture of these two rivers; it is new water that emerges at the confluence.

-XVI.1.1 · The Relationship with Spinoza
+XVII.1.1 · The Relationship with Spinoza

 Theoretical reason: everything deducible from axioms